Live at Yankee Stadium

+Background and concept

+The Yankee Stadium concert was organized by The Isley Brothers and was intended to be a showcase for their T-Neck label roster.
+Rather than a single-artist concert, the event functioned as a label-driven collection of soul, gospel, and R&B performers associated with or distributed through T-Neck and its partners.

+Music historians later described the concert as an early example of a multi-artist soul revue presented in a major sports stadium, combining performance and label promotion in a single event.

+Release and reception

 The album peaked at No. 34 on the Billboard Soul LPs chart in December 1969.
 It was remastered and expanded for inclusion in the 2015 released CD box set The RCA Victor & T-Neck Album Masters, 1959-1983.
 The expanded CD only features additional performances by The Brooklyn Bridge, there are no additional Isley Brothers tracks.

 Live at Yankee Stadium was independently filmed and was funded by the Isley Brothers.
 It was released in theaters as It's Your Thing in August 1970.